Shockwave Therapy in Chelsea Heights

 Shockwave therapy is a non-invasive treatment modality, which uses high-intensity sound waves to interact with the tissues in your body.
 Originally used in urology for the treatment of kidney stones, it has since been shown to be an effective non-surgical option in the musculoskeletal fields of orthopaedics, sports medicine, osteopathy, and physiotherapy.
 Shockwave therapy may be suggested as a treatment for both acute and chronic pain as well as tendon repairs.

 Shockwave Therapy How does it work?

-After locating the precise area to be treated, your practitioner places a sufficient amount of gel over the area which is necessary to efficiently transfer the acoustic waves into your body's tissues.
-The sound-waves stimulate a number of positive responses in the body's tissues such as:
+After locating the precise area to be treated, your practitioner places a sufficient amount of gel over the area which is necessary to efficiently transfer the acoustic waves into your body’s tissues.
+The sound-waves stimulate a number of positive responses in the body’s tissues.

 Shockwave Therapy Can it help me?

 Shockwave therapy works especially well when incorporated into a broader treatment plan.
 This may include continuing to see your osteopath and self-managing your condition with rehabilitation exercises to strengthen and reduce the risk of re-injury.
 Once a therapy session is completed, the body continues its natural healing process.
 Most of our patients report some discomfort throughout the first session and then go on to report some pain relief immediately after therapy.
 For other patients, significant pain relief can take up to 4-5 sessions.